-12. Allegations made against/ Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors

-If staff members, other adults in the academy, or parents have concerns about a staff member (including supply staff, other adults, volunteers and contractors) posing a risk of harm to children then this should be referred to the Principal.
-Staff should not take their own action to investigate concerns reported to them as this could hinder any subsequent investigation.
-The Principal shall inform the Assistant Director of safeguarding, Estates and Compliance, the Trust Head of Safeguarding and, where the allegation may meet the harms test, the LADO in line with KCSIE 2023.
+12. Allegations made against/ Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors own action to investigate concerns reported to them as this could hinder any subsequent investigation.
+The Principal shall inform the Assistant Director of safeguarding, Estates and Compliance, the Trust Head of Safeguarding and, where the allegation may meet the harms test, the LADO in line with KCSIE 2024.